 A Look Back at 2022

-2021 was my third year freelance writing full-time.
+2022 was my fifth year of freelance writing full-time.
 I've learned a lot about planning ahead, discipline, and how to be resilient over the last three years.

 Some of the biggest insights I've gained are how to: